Saltwater Pier Fishing From Start to Finish

 Redfish and Black Drum

 These bottom feeders root around pilings eating crabs, shrimp, and mollusks.
-Both species grow large enough to test tackle and angler skill.
+Both grow large enough to test tackle and angler skill.
 Pier fishermen catch drum exceeding 50 pounds and redfish over 30 pounds.

 Sheepshead

-Spanish Mackerel and King Mackerel
+Spanish and King Mackerel

 Cobia